SpaceMonkey-MH/Unnamed_Project/Notes.md

 	like to use ray-casting, which would be easier for the damage, but it would leave a difficulty for the visual part.
 I think I'll go for the multiple projectiles one.
 	Need to decide if sawed-off barrel or pump-action shotgun.

+## - __2024/07/28:__
+	Finished shotgun.gd, raised a potential issue that the character die instantly, so if they are hit by multiple projectiles for more than their health, the remaining projectiles might pass through.
+Don't know if it's a good thing.
+Also, the health changed manager is kinda lost with this, might display several hits instead of one, idk what to think about that.